 The Age Group Lead Coaches hold regular meetings with team managers to pass on information and requests for the teams in their age groups.
 They are responsible for overseeing the squad selection process within each age group and dealing with any issues that arise within or between the Club’s teams.
-Club Head Coach Tim Moylette is responsible for the U7-U11 age groups (school years 1-6) and Ray Greenwood for the U12-18 age groups (school years 7-13) and Steve Law is responsible for all the girls teams.
+Club Head Coach Tim Moylette is responsible for the U6-U11 age groups (school years 1-6), Ray Greenwood for the U12-18 age groups (school years 7-13) and Steve Law is responsible for all the girls teams.

 Team Managers are vital to the successful running of the Club.
 Each manager is required to complete the FA Level 1 Coaching course, and Emergency First Aid and Safeguarding Children training is required every three years.
 Team Managers and their assistants are subject to Disclosure & Barring Service (DBS) Criminal Record checks before being allowed to get involved with a team.

 Where does the money come from to run the Club?